nyordanov/Like-it/readme.txt

 == Description ==

 Like-it allows visitors to just "like" a post instead of commenting, preventing multiple meaningless comments like "that's nice", or providing a faster user experience.
+The text of the button may be changed in order to suit your purposes better - for example, using "I agree".

 == Installation ==